Photon rings and shadows of Kerr black holes immersed in a swirling universe: Photon orbits

-In Fig.~\ref{fig:LR_rotation}, we show the ergoregions for $a=0.5M$ and $a=0.9M$ and different values of $jM^2$ in the $(r, \theta)$-plane and include the locations of all of the LRs for the respective parameter sets as well as the ergoregions (highlighted in light blue).
-Here, we indicate whether the direction of rotation of the LR is prograde (blue) or retrograde (red) with respect to the angular momentum of the BH.
-To find the rotational direction of the photon rings, we consider the azimuthal rotation given by the quantity $\Phi$ which is defined as~:
+In Fig.~\ref{fig:LR_rotation}, we show the ergoregions for $a=0.5M$ and $a=0.9M$ and different values of $jM^2$ in the $(r, \theta)$-plane.
+We include the locations of the LRs for the respective parameter sets as well as the ergoregions (highlighted in light blue).
+Here, we indicate whether the direction of rotation of the LR is prograde (circles) or retrograde (squares) with respect to the angular momentum of the BH.
+To find the rotational direction of the photon rings, we consider the azimuthal rotation given by the quantity $\Phi$ which is defined as:

 In an asymptotically flat spacetime this would correspond to the rotational velocity with respect to a static asymptotic observer.
 At a light ring, we have the condition $V=0$, i.e. $\mathcal{F}^2\rho^2L^2=(E-\omega L)^2$, i.e., $E-\omega L=\pm \mathcal{F}\rho L$, hence we find